This blog may contain affiliate links. Read our disclosure policy for more info.

 Of course, you don’t always have to venture out of Queenstown to find some awesome things to do.

 Here are some awesome things you can do right in Queenstown town center:

 - Relax at the beach – In summer, the beach packs out with people keen for a swim and a drink!
-There is also a few water sports available like jet skiing and paddle boarding.
+There are also a few water sports available like jet skiing and paddleboarding.

 - Try Ferg Burger – It’s honestly the best burger in New Zealand!
 A few people think Devil Burger is better but in our Ferg Burger vs Devil Burger blog post, we squash that theory!

 - Join a Pub crawl – Queenstown is known for its party scene and a pub crawl is a great way to meet people.
 They run every Saturday night.

 - I-fly Indoor Skydiving – This place just opened in Queenstown, and in fact, I actually had a part in building it!
 It’s super fun and really unique activity.
 You can book your i-fly experience here!

 Day Trips from Queenstown, New Zealand